 Atlanta Attractions That Offer Free Admission for Kids

-Luckily, there are a host of destinations in Atlanta that offer free or partly free admission provided you know where to look and when to go.
+Atlanta makes it easy with free or partly free admission at a number of fun spots, provided you know where to look and when to go.
 We've compiled a list of our favorite museums, sports centers, outdoors areas, nature centers, and more that will delight your kids and not dent your pocketbook.

 Sign up for our FREE newsletters to receive posts such as this right to your inbox.

 Admission to the Martin Luther King Jr. National Historic Site is free every day of the year.

 Museums and Historic Sites in Atlanta That Offer Free Admission for Kids

 Martin Luther King Jr. National Historic Site — Atlanta

 Historians of all ages know Atlanta was front and center in the Civil Rights Movement, and King was its primary mover and shaker.
 The tribute to the slain leader is one of Atlanta's top tourist destinations and there is NEVER a fee to visit.
 Tour King's birth site with a Ranger and then follow along through Ebenezer Baptist Church, the visitor center, and more.

 Jimmy Carter Presidential Library and Museum — Atlanta

 Explore the legacy of the nation's 39th president (and the only Georgian ever to be president) amid a 30-acre greenspace.
 FREE for kids 12 and younger.